Are you worried about lengthy recovery times following an injury? Are you in constant pain from arthritis or tendonitis?

-Learn how Dr. David Jayne in Oklahoma City, OK, can provide PRP injections to stimulate the growth of new, healthy cells and harness the body's own ability to heal...
+Dr. David Jayne can provide PRP injections in his Edmond, OK, office to stimulate cell growth and harness the body's own ability to heal.

 What Is PRP Therapy?

-Platelet-rich plasma treatment is an incredible scientific development that, along with stem cell-based therapies, has seen successful applications in the field of sports medicine, among other fields.
+Platelet-rich plasma treatment is an incredible scientific development that uses your own blood to aid in the healing of an injury.
+It has seen successful applications in the field of sports medicine, dentistry, orthopedics, and dermatology.
 Professional athletes such as Tiger Woods and Rafael Nadal have received PRP injections to treat a number of sports injuries from sprains and strains, to tears in ligaments and tendons.
-But what exactly is PRP?

 The exact mechanism that allows PRP to provide such tremendous benefits is not yet clear, but studies have shown that the increased concentration of growth factors in platelet-rich plasma has the potential of speeding up the healing process.
 To lessen healing time, an injury site can be treated with PRP in one of two ways.
 Platelet-rich plasma can be injected into an injured area, or it can be prepared in a way that allows it to be stitched into tissue during surgery.